USING DSPSOUND ARCHIVESHARE

 How to...

 Welcome to DSP, which means Digital Signal Prosessering.
-Don't be frightened by the name.
-NOTAM has made this program in order to give you an opportunity to make music in a simple and straightforward way.
-By using the computer, you can make interesting and exiting sounds, take them apart, manipulate and change them, and put them together again.
+Don't let the name throw you off.
+This computer program lets you an opportunity to make music in a simple and straightforward way.
+By using the computer, you can make interesting and exiting sounds, take the sounds apart, manipulate and change them, and put them together again.

-In addition to the opportunity to make music, the website also contains texts, images and music that show and explain something of what has been done before in the electroacoustic music.
+The website contains texts, images and musical examples that show and explain something of what has been done in the electronic music over the years.

 We hope that you will have many exiting and fun hours making music with DSP!